MicrosoftDocs/Viva/workplace-analytics-insights/setup.md

 Your Microsoft 365 global admin can activate and assign licenses to people in your organization to use Workplace Analytics insights.

-This new release is currently limited to Microsoft or Office 365 E5 plan subscribers through their Microsoft service representative.
+This new release is currently limited to Microsoft or Office 365 E5 or E3 plan subscribers through their Microsoft service representative.

 You can request access and get more information at [Microsoft Workplace Analytics](https://www.microsoft.com/microsoft-365/business/workplace-analytics).
 Select **Contact us** and complete the form to request access and get more information about Workplace Analytics insights.